nzaghini/b-viper/README.md

 [![Build Status](https://travis-ci.org/nzaghini/b-viper.svg?branch=master)](https://travis-ci.org/nzaghini/b-viper)

-# Mastering Reuse with VIPER
+# (B)VIPER design example: a simple weather application.

 This repo is related to "Mastering Reuse: a journey into application modularisation with VIPER" talk from #iOSCon 2016 and "Break the monolith with (B)VIPER modules" talk from Mobilization.pl 2016.
 Collects experiments and ideas of application engineering with VIPER, Swift, MicroService Style design, DI, BDD and more.